Unmasking Deepfakes: Leveraging Augmentations and Features Variability for Deepfake Speech Detection: Introduction

 \subsection{Speech Features}

-Audio features play a critical role in deepfake speech detection by providing a more structured representation of the raw audio signal, which is inherently a one-dimensional vector.
-Extracting meaningful features from audio, such as spectral, temporal, or statistical properties, enables models to better capture patterns and anomalies associated with deepfake generation processes

-\textit{Spectrograms} are a classic feature extraction technique that provide a time-frequency representation of the audio signal.
-By displaying the amplitude of frequencies over time, spectrograms enable models to capture not only the phonetic content but also fine-grained details of the audio, including artifacts introduced by deepfake generation methods such as speech synthesis and voice conversion \cite{oppenheim1999discrete}.
-Spectrograms have proven effective in deepfake detection, as mentioned in \cite{mittal2022automatic} and \cite{li2024audio}, CNN-based architectures applied to spectrogram inputs can significantly differentiate between genuine and spoofed speech.
-However, despite their success, the use of spectrograms may be approaching a performance ceiling.
+Feature extraction remains critical to effective deepfake detection.
+Traditional representations such as spectrograms offer a time-frequency view of the signal \cite{oppenheim1999discrete} and are widely used as CNN inputs.
+While these features have been instrumental in early systems \cite{mittal2022automatic, li2024audio}, the use of spectrograms may be approaching a performance ceiling.
 Recent advances suggest that further improvements in deepfake detection may require more sophisticated feature extraction methods, as the complexity of spoofing attacks continues to increase.

-\textit{Wav2Vec}, a deep learning-based feature extractor introduced in \cite{schneider2019wav2vec}, was originally designed for automatic speech recognition (ASR) tasks.
-Wav2Vec 2.0, a refined version \cite{baevski2020wav2vec}, leverages self-supervised learning to generate high-level speech representations directly from raw audio.
-Although initially developed for ASR, recent research has demonstrated the efficacy of Wav2Vec features in deepfake detection tasks \cite{tak2022automatic,xie2021siamese}.
-By utilizing self-supervised learning, Wav2Vec captures rich contextual information from speech, which is essential for identifying subtle anomalies in deepfake speech that traditional methods may miss.
-These representations, being task-agnostic and capable of generalizing across diverse conditions, have shown promise in enhancing deepfake detection systems against both known and novel attacks.
+Recent studies have explored the use of pre-trained models for speech representation learning, particularly Wav2Vec 2.0 \cite{baevski2020wav2vec} and WavLM \cite{chen2022wavlm}.
+These models were originally developed for tasks such as automatic speech recognition (ASR) and speaker verification, and are trained on large-scale unlabeled speech corpora using masked prediction objectives.
+While not explicitly designed for deepfake detection, their learned representations have been shown to be effective in this context, as they capture rich acoustic and speaker-discriminative features that can help identify subtle artifacts introduced by synthetic speech generation \cite{tak2022automatic, xie2021siamese}.